Azure-Samples/durablefunctions-mapreduce-dotnet/README.md

 - Issue an HTTP POST to that endpoint with the `path` parameter populated from the output of the PowerShell script you ran in [2.1](#21-copy-the-dataset-to-an-azure-blob-storage-instance)

 You'll receive back a list of URLs you can use to check status, issue new events (not handled by this sample), or terminate the orchestration.

+# Notes
+The implementation shown here utilizes a single reducer.
+If you needed multiple reducers, you would create **a sub-orchestration per reducer**, launch those in parallel, do the `CallActivityAsync()` calls within the sub-orchestrator, reduce the results, pass that up to the parent orchestrator to further reduce the results, and so on.

+It's also important to remember while Serverless technologies allow you to scale "infinitely" we have to remember to use the right tool for the right job.
+Durable Functions will, in theory, scale out to run any number of jobs in parallel and come back to the reduce step so **this approach may work very well for loads that can be highly parallelized** however the machines on which Azure Functions run (in Consumption plan) are only **1 CPU core with 1.5GB of RAM**.
+This means **this approach _may not_ work well for loads with very large sections to be processed by each mapper**.
+In this case, you may look in to hosting this implementation on an App Service Plan with large VMs or, even better, a Functions Premium offering with a large VM size to process the data more quickly.
+Another thing to note is the way DF passes results and parameters around; these are done via Azure Storage Queues which may/may not add unacceptable latency in to your big data process.